Driving positive change through data

 Ethnicity across the UK

-AI Summary: There has been a 1.77% decline in the number of ethnic minority female-led companies in the last 12 months.
-This indicates a slight downward trend in the growth of such businesses.
+AI Summary: In the past 12 months, there has been a 1.46% decline in the number of ethnic minority female-led companies.
+This indicates a slight decrease in the overall representation of ethnic minority female leaders in businesses.

 Female-led sector analysis